jimmayx/jimmayx.github.io/_tabs/about.md

 </style>
  <img src="/assets/img/me.JPG" alt="Josh leaning against a tree" height="13%" width="20%">

+Hello World!

+Firstly, welcome to my blog.
-I am 23, have an insatiable love for technology, and am an automotive enthusiast.
+I am 25, have an insatiable love for technology, and am an automotive enthusiast.
 I currently work as an ICT Technician (operations and support) for a bustling local business.
 I enjoy tinkering with old computers and servers, giving them a new lease on life as part of my growing home lab.
  I also like to socialize with close friends over video games or cars.

+I intend on updating this blog when I have spare 30 minutes.

 ### Video Games I Enjoy